segoleneganzin/sg-modal-lib/README.md

 ![Static Badge](https://img.shields.io/badge/Made_with-ReactJS-blue)
 ![Static Badge](https://img.shields.io/badge/Publish_on-npm-red)

-**sg-modal-lib-lib** is a simple and flexible React library for creating and managing modals in your web applications.
+**sg-modal-lib** is a simple and flexible React library for creating and managing modals in your web applications.
 It allows you to easily create custom modals with themes and configurations.

 ## Features